Xeon E5-2650 v4 Review

 Close Alternatives

-• Xeon E5 2670 v3\2680 v3 – 12-core processors from the previous generation.
-Due to the possibility of turbo unlock, they will perform better, but run hotter and are more demanding on the motherboard’s VRM.
+• Xeon E5 2670 v3 / 2680 v3 — 12-core processors from the previous generation.
+Thanks to Turbo Boost Unlock (TBU), they offer better performance, but they run hotter and are more demanding on the motherboard’s VRM.

 See the complete list of processors for socket 2011-3 here.